staehlo/Overview_Statistical_Learning/README.md

 # Overview_Statistical_Learning
-Based on the book 'An Introduction to Statistical Learning' by James, Witten, Hastie, Tibshirani
+A diagram with a non-exhaustive overview of the statistical learning techniques presented in the book 'An Introduction to Statistical Learning' by James, Witten, Hastie, Tibshirani